wagerfield/onno/docs/features.md

 <Box theme={theme} s={1} w={2} />
 ```

 The second `Box` provides a `width` prop value of `2` which falls outside the `widths` array in the `theme`.
-Since the `width` render function specifies two `themeKeys` of "widths" and "sizes" the resolver then moves onto the `sizes` key in the `theme` where it is able to resolve a value of "400px" at that location.
+Since the `width` render function specifies two `themeKeys` of "widths" and "sizes" the resolver then moves onto the `sizes` key in the `theme` where it is able to resolve a value of "400px" at this location.

 If the `theme` did not have a `widths` array then the `sizes` array would resolve values for both render functions.

 ### Serializable themes

 It is good practice to define a `theme` _or facets of a theme_ in a serializable data structure such as JSON or YAML.
-Doing so facilitates the portability of design tokens between languages and platforms.
+Doing so facilitates the portability of design tokens between languages, projects and platforms.
 This is how companies like [GitHub][github-primer-primitives] organise their design tokens and projects like [Theo][salesforce-theo] consume and distribute them.

 When working with arrays of values in a `theme` (Styled System refers to these as "scales") the only way to retrieve values from them is via an index.
-For large arrays of values, this can make it difficult to keep track of which index you require for a particular value and often leads to counting through the array with your finger.
+For large arrays of values, this can make it difficult to keep track of which index you require for a particular value and often leads to counting through the array with your finger (we've all done it).
 Further problems arise when values are added or removed from the array causing indexes to resolve to different values.

 Styled System's solution to the first problem is to create index aliases by adding string keys to an array of values _after_ it has been created and assigning them to values within the array.
-Though this approach works in JavaScript, it does not lend itself well to serialization and TypeScript does not allow string index signatures on arrays.
+Though this approach works in JavaScript, it does not lend itself well to serialization since values must be repeated and can easily fall out of sync.
+Furthermore, TypeScript does not permit string index signatures on arrays.

 To address this problem, onno introduced "alias objects" which support array value lookups using both an `index` and a string `alias`.
 An alias object takes this form of `{ alias: string, value: any }`.
 This solution lends itself to serialization while also tackling the issue of adding, removing and reordering items in an array (as long as you are referencing the values via the `alias` of course).